visureddy247/terraform-aws-sns/README.md

       ```
       git clone https://github.com/aws-quickstart/terraform-aws-sns
       ```

-  2. Change directory to the root repository directory.
-      ```
-     cd terraform-aws-sns
-      ```
-  3. Copy `dev.auto.tfvars` from the /deploy directory to the root directory.
+  2. Copy `dev.auto.tfvars` from the /deploy directory to the root directory.
-  4. Rename the copy of `dev.auto.tfvars` in the root directory to `terraform.tvars`.
+  3. Rename the copy of `dev.auto.tfvars` in the root directory to `terraform.tfvars`.
+  4. Open `terraform.tfvars` and edit the default values for display_name, kms_master_key_id, access_type, protocol, and endpoint.
+See "Protocols and endpoints" for supported protocols and endpoint examples.
-  5. Open `terraform.tfvars` and add the following variables.
+  5. Add the following variables to `terraform.tfvars`.
 In the following example, replace values for AWS_SECRET_ACCESS_KEY, AWS_ACCESS_KEY_ID, and  AWS_SESSION_TOKEN with your information.
        ```
       AWS_SECRET_ACCESS_KEY = "*****************"
       AWS_ACCESS_KEY_ID = "*****************"